mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/app-dev-kit/content/baseline-styles.md

 #### Color palettes

-It provides two color palettes, `primary` and `muted-primary` that correspond to the [Material 3 specifications for color palettes](https://m3.material.io/styles/color/system/how-the-system-works), which uses values from 0 to 100, where the 0 value is always black and the 100 value is always white.
+The `create-theme` mixin provides two color palettes, `primary` and `muted-primary` that correspond to the
+[Material 3 specifications for color palettes](https://m3.material.io/styles/color/system/how-the-system-works),
+which uses values from 0 to 100, where the 0 value is always black and the 100 value is always white.
 The `primary` palette is intended as an accent color, while the `muted-primary` palette is